The cost of owning our house after a year

 Currently, we pay about 200 CHF per month for heating.
 However, this is likely to change next year.
 We are expecting lower than 150 CHF per month.

-Nevertheless, this is significantly more than what we paid before (about 50 CHF per month).
-But we have a much higher volume to heat.
+Nevertheless, this is significantly more than we paid before (about 50 CHF per month).
+But we have a much higher volume of heat.

-So, at this point, we pay about 150 CHF more per month to heat our house than for our apartment.
+So, at this point, we pay about 150 CHF more monthly to heat our house than for our apartment.

 Taxes

 Most people believe that when owning, you pay fewer taxes.
-But this is not correct, at least not right now and not for most people.
+But this is incorrect, at least not right now, and not for most people.

 When you own, you can deduct your interest payments from your taxable income.
 So, this will reduce your taxes.
 In my case, I can deduct 305.10 CHF per month.

-However, you also have to add a virtual rental income to your taxes.
+However, you must also add a virtual rental income to your taxes.
 In our case, the tax office evaluated this rental income at 1217 CHF per month.
 So, this gets added to my taxable income.

 So, in total, I have 911.90 CHF extra virtual income per month with the house.
-With my marginal tax rate of about 40%, I pay 364.76 CHF additional taxes per month because of the house.
+With our marginal tax rate of about 40%, I pay 364.76 CHF in additional monthly taxes because of the house.

 In the past, this was often different because interest rates were much higher, so you could deduct more money than the rental value.